Gamma distribution: Occurrence and applications

 In oncology, the age distribution of cancer incidence often follows the gamma distribution, wherein the shape and scale parameters predict, respectively, the number of driver events and the time interval between them.

 In neuroscience, the gamma distribution is often used to describe the distribution of inter-spike intervals.

 In bacterial gene expression where protein production can occur in bursts, the copy number of a given protein often follows the gamma distribution, where the shape and scale parameters are, respectively, the mean number of bursts per cell cycle and the mean number of protein molecules produced per burst.

 In genomics, the gamma distribution was applied in peak calling step (i.e., in recognition of signal) in ChIP-chip and ChIP-seq data analysis.

 In Bayesian statistics, the gamma distribution is widely used as a conjugate prior.
 It is the conjugate prior for the precision (i.e. inverse of the variance) of a normal distribution.
 It is also the conjugate prior for the exponential distribution.

 In phylogenetics, the gamma distribution is the most commonly used approach to model among-sites rate variation when maximum likelihood, Bayesian, or distance matrix methods are used to estimate phylogenetic trees.
-Phylogenetic analyzes that use the gamma distribution to model rate variation estimate a single parameter from the data because they limit consideration to distributions where α = λ.
+Phylogenetic analyzes that use the gamma distribution to model rate variation estimate a single parameter from the data because they limit consideration to distributions where α = β.
 This parameterization means that the mean of this distribution is 1 and the variance is 1/α.
 Maximum likelihood and Bayesian methods typically use a discrete approximation to the continuous gamma distribution.

 Random variate generation

-Given the scaling property above, it is enough to generate gamma variables with θ = 1, as we can later convert to any value of λ with a simple division.
+Given the scaling property above, it is enough to generate gamma variables with θ = 1, as we can later convert to any value of β with a simple division.

 Suppose we wish to generate random variables from Gamma(n + δ, 1), where n is a non-negative integer and 0 < δ < 1.
 Using the fact that a Gamma(1, 1) distribution is the same as an Exp(1) distribution, and noting the method of generating exponential variables, we conclude that if U is uniformly distributed on (0, 1], then −ln U is distributed Gamma(1, 1) (i.e. inverse transform sampling).
 Now, using the "α-addition" property of gamma distribution, we expand this result: